 Learning Community on Reconciliation

-First convened in October 2019, CWLC's Learning Community on Reconciliation is rallying with the understanding that implementation of the Truth and Reconciliation Commission’s (TRC’s) Calls to Action is happening at a slow pace.
-As of December 2019, the Yellowhead Institute reports that 9 of the TRC’s 94 Calls to Action have been met, with 0 of 5 complete in the area of child welfare.
-If reconciliation in Canada is to advance, non-Indigenous people must make strides in contributing meaningful work.
+First convened in October 2019, CWLC's Learning Community on Reconciliation is rallying with the understanding that implementation of the Truth and Reconciliation Commission of Canada’s (TRC’s) Calls to Action is happening at a slow pace.
+As of December 2021, the Yellowhead Institute reports that 11 of the TRC’s 94 Calls to Action have been met, with 0 of 5 complete in the area of child welfare.
+If reconciliation in Canada is to advance, non-Indigenous peoples must make strides in contributing meaningful work.
+With this purpose in mind, CWLC’s initiative is creating opportunities for mainstream children, youth and family-serving organizations to:

-Strengthen their ability to work creatively, respectfully and collaboratively with First Nations, Inuit and Métis peoples.
+• Strengthen their ability to work creatively, respectfully and collaboratively with First Nations, Inuit and Métis peoples.

-Reflect on their practice, learn from peers and experts and prototype and evaluate reconciliation initiatives.
+• Reflect on their practice, learn from peers and experts and prototype and evaluate reconciliation initiatives.

-Operationalize the TRC’s Calls to Action and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in their organization.
+• Operationalize the TRC’s Calls to Action and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) in their organization.

 Members of the Learning Community on Reconciliation